 The following positions are currently available in the Parkinson Lab:

 The individual will join an established team of computational biologists with interests in exploring the organization and evolution of biological systems in the context of human disease.
 The Parkinson lab is situated within the Hospital for Sick Children, recognized as one of the world's foremost paediatric academic health-care institutions.
 Affiliated with the University of Toronto and with an annual research budget of almost $150 million, the research institute at SickKids is one of the largest in Canada, employing over 1200 research staff pioneering many aspects of both basic and clinical science.
-Our lab is located on the top floor of the MaRS Discovery Tower in close proximity to the University of Toronto (to which we are affiliated) and the other major research hospitals in Toronto.Qualifications:
+Our lab is located on the top floor of the Peter Gilgan Centre for Research and Learning in close proximity to the University of Toronto (to which we are affiliated) and the other major research hospitals in Toronto.Qualifications:

-The ideal candidate will have a PhD in Bioinformatics or Computational Biology with a strong background in statistics together with a solid knowledge of microbiology.
-The applicant should be familiar with Perl and Java and have experience with relational databases such as PostgreSQL.
+The ideal candidate will have a PhD in Bioinformatics or Computational Biology with a strong background in programming.
+The applicant should be familiar with C/C++, Java and/or Python.
 Strong verbal and written skills and the ability to work effectively within a Team environment are also essential.
 We are particularly interested in self-motivated individuals who are interested in providing their own creativity and scope to the project.

-The position is available for three years in the first instance with further possibilities of extension available.
-To apply please send resume and contact details to John Parkinson - email@example.com
+The position is available for 18 months in the first instance with further possibilities of extension available.
+To apply please send resume and contact details to John Parkinson - firstname.lastname@example.org